gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy asked.

 "It was a telescope,"
-Special Leaf explained.
+Thoughtful explained.
 "The Makers used to like to look at the stars.
 Here, you see?"
-He walked around to one end.
+She walked around to one end.
 "Once upon a time there would have been a lens in there, so if you sat in the chair back there you could look at the whole sky"
-He sighed.
+She sighed.
 "It must have been quite something.
 But that's not what I wanted to show you.
 Look here."

-He picked his way past the piled-up leaves to a window positioned under the gap in the roof.
+She picked her way past the piled-up leaves to a window positioned under the gap in the roof.
 A boxy wooden bench stood beneath the window.
 With a grunt,
-Special Leaf lifted the bench seat and propped it open, then reached inside and pulled out a cylinder the length of his arm.
+Thoughtful lifted the bench seat and propped it open, then reached inside and pulled out a cylinder the length of her arm.
 A few moments later,
 the telescope that had been waiting inside the cylinder stood on a little tripod.

 "You've been here before, haven't you?"
-Maddy said as Special Leaf pointed the telescope through the broken window and fiddled with the lens on the viewing end.
+Maddy said as the rabbit pointed the telescope through the broken window and fiddled with the lens on the viewing end.

 "Been a lot of places,"
-he replied absently.
+she replied absently.
-"Here, have a look."
+"Here, take a look."

 It took Maddy a moment to line her eye up with the lens properly.
 She gasped.
-In the distance she could see dozens of windowless brick building connected by elevated walkways.
+In the distance she could see dozens of tall building connected by elevated walkways.
-Pipes and cables ran here and there, and every third building seemed to have an antenna, cooling tower, or incomprehensible piece of machinery on its roof.
+Pipes and cables criss-crossed the scene, and every building seemed to have an antenna, cooling tower, or incomprehensible piece of machinery on its roof.
 She was looking at Heck.

+And it was full of bots—more bots than Maddy could have imagined.
+Some were so big that they could have rolled over Crusher without noticing it.
+Others picked their way through the streets on thin stilt legs or buzzed from building to building beneath one, two, or half a dozen rotors.

-"Where are all the bots?"
+"What are they all doing?"
 she asked as Gumption took his turn.

-Special Leaf shrugged.
-"They don't need to go to school or go shopping or the like—surprising how much rushing around you don't have to do if you don't have to do any of that."
+Thoughtful twitched her whiskers.
+"Nobody knows, but they sure do keep busy."

 "I thought it'd be smoky an' all,"
 Gumption offered,
 relinquishing the telescope to Sindy.
 "Like in the stories."

-Special Leaf shrugged again.
+Thoughtful twitched her whiskers again.
 "Some people say the Makers left because the world had become too dirty for them to live in.
 Others say the Makers were the ones who made it that way.
 Whichever story you like,